 Chapter 11 Bankruptcy

+Chapter 11 Bankruptcy is normally for businesses or very high income individuals with extremely large debt.
 A chapter 11 case begins with the filing of a petition with the bankruptcy court serving the area where the debtor has a domicile or residence.
 A petition may be a voluntary petition, which is filed by the debtor, or it may be an involuntary petition, which is filed by creditors that meet certain requirements.
 11 U.S.C. §§ 301, 303.
 A voluntary petition must adhere to the format of Form 1 of the Official Forms prescribed by the Judicial Conference of the United States.
 Unless the court orders otherwise, the debtor also must file with the court.
-(1) schedules of assets and liabilities; (2) a schedule of current income and expenditures; (3) must file a schedule of executory contracts and unexpired leases; and (4) a statement of financial affairs.
+(1) schedules of assets and liabilities; (2) a schedule of current income and expenditures; (3) must file a schedule of executory contracts.

 Lisa Gilmour: Not only is John Bristol an excellent attorney, he is kind and compassionate.
 He, and his wonderful office staff, assisted me during a very difficult time in my life.
 I appreciate dedicated, and empathetic, professionals.